IBM Cloud Docs

 Restoring an Oracle database

 1. On the navigation bar, click Computers.
-A grid lists available servers.
+A grid shows available servers.

 2. Find the computer with the Oracle® database that you want to restore, and expand its view by clicking the row for the computer.